-Notice that the logarithmic function defined in Eq.~\eqref{eq: logarithmic function} implies the presence of divergences related to soft gluon emission from the leading order $\gamma^* g \to c\bar c[n]$ process.
-It is possible to check the validity of this expression by investigating the soft-limit of Eq.~\eqref{eq: partonic interaction HTM} via the eikonal method, as done in Appendix~\ref{app: eikonal method}.
+{The logarithmic function defined in Eq.~\eqref{eq: logarithmic function} is our most important difference compared to Ref.~\cite{Boer:2020:epJpsiMatching}, where the logarithmic function contains twice the logarithm $\log [(M_\psi^2 + Q^2)/{\qT^2}]$ compared to Eq.~\eqref{eq: logarithmic function}.
+This is due to the presence of the poles, not considered in Ref.~\cite{Boer:2020:epJpsiMatching}.
+Indeed, it is through the inclusion of Eqs.~\eqref{eq: sigma B approximation} and~\eqref{eq: sigma C approximation} that in Eq.~\eqref{eq: logarithmic function} one of the logarithms has been removed.
+The price to pay corresponds to the novel $\qT$-independent terms found, namely $1 + \log[(M_\psi^2 + Q^2)/{M_\psi^2}]$.
+Clearly, Eq.~\eqref{eq: logarithmic function} has an impact on the TMDShF derivation too, as will be discussed in Sec.~\ref{sec: matching Low -> Int}.} {Besides,} Eq.~\eqref{eq: logarithmic function} implies the presence of divergences related to soft gluon emission from the leading order $\gamma^* g \to c\bar c[n]$ process.
+It is {then} possible to check the validity of this expression by investigating the soft-limit of Eq.~\eqref{eq: partonic interaction HTM} via the eikonal method, as done in Appendix~\ref{app: eikonal method}.

+{Although our work is based on the $J/\psi$ production in SIDIS, we expect that the presence of the poles as in Eq.~\eqref{eq: structure functions Laurent expansion} is an intrinsic feature of any inclusive quarkonium production, and they apply to different processes and observables too.
+Hence, the suppression of the $\qT$-logarithm in Eq.~\eqref{eq: logarithmic function} is not an exclusive outcome of the specific process under consideration, but rather a general statement.
+Thus, these discontinuities may be connected to other regularization procedures associated with CO contributions to heavy quarkonium productions.
+While it is worthwhile to further pursue these connections in the NRQCD factorization, we consider such a study to be beyond the scope of the current paper but we hope to address it in the future.
+However, to emphasize the importance of further investigation, we will briefly comment on the similarities of our findings with those obtained by adopting the fragmentation function description. }